Xaldew/wasp-cc/README.md

   [tutorial](https://cloud.google.com/dataproc/docs/tutorials/gcs-connector-spark-tutorial)
   as it contains a bit more information about how to *actually* create HDFS datasets, refer to them and use them in scripts, etc.

+- Oddly enough, `scipy.io.mmread()` appears to be `python2` only.
+Should probably report that as a bug at some point.

+- SparseQR cannot handle matrices at 100000x100000 or larger (runs out of memory).